shanecoen/code-institute-portfolio-3/README.md

 *   The Mine Hunter has guessed all 10 mine locations.
 The mines have been destroyed and they are victorious.
 If this happens the message below will be displayed:

-Congratulations, you have destroyed all mines!!!')
+Congratulations, you have destroyed all mines!!!
 You are the winner!!!

 *   The Mine Hunter has not been successful with their guesses.
 All the mines have not be destroyed and all turns have run out resulting in defeat.